seandegeedev/kudos/README.md

 ### Production Server Setup

-You can run the provided bash script `server_setup_prod.sh` on a fresh installation of Ubuntu 24.04.1 to setup the production server environment or run the commands therein manually if desired.
+You can run the provided bash script `util/server_setup_prod.sh` on a fresh installation of Ubuntu 24.04.1 to setup the production server environment or run the commands therein manually if desired.

 ### Clone this repository